shubhamwagh/stereo-calib/REPORT.md

 After rectifying stereo image pairs, we compute disparity map using StereoSGBM (Semi-Global Block Matching) algorithm that compares small blocks of pixels in the left and right images to find the best match and calculate the disparity.
-The algorithm includes smoothing to avoid small speckles which further improves the quality of dispairty map.
+The algorithm includes smoothing to avoid small speckles which further improves the quality of disparity map.
 Finally, we apply a WLS (Weighted Least Squares) filter to further refine the disparity map, ensuring greater accuracy and clarity.